 - Medical malpractice: When a doctor, nurse, or healthcare provider fails to meet the accepted standard of care, a misdiagnosis, surgical error, or treatment failure can have fatal consequences.

 - Nursing home neglect: Elderly residents are especially vulnerable.
-If a facility failed to provide adequate care, supervision, or medical attention, they may be responsible for the death.
+If a facility failed to provide adequate care, supervision, or medical attention, it may be responsible for the death.

 - Defective products: From dangerous drugs to faulty auto parts, manufacturers can be held liable if a product defect leads to fatal injuries.